Primary and Community Care (PACC) Mapping

 Workstream Goals

-• To develop, pilot and refine the PACC Mapping method (for use in person and virtually) to support primary care planning at the community level.
+• To spread the PACC Mapping method to support primary care planning at the community level.

-• To scale PACC Mapping through the existing Community of Practice (using the team mapping facilitator training as a model)
+• To scale PACC Mapping through the existing Community of Practice.

 Resources